Are you eating fake food without even knowing it?

 .
 It’s just outright lying and clever marketing, if you can call it clever.

 Some farms in America are now creating fake Kobe beef for much cheaper, often called “Faux-be beef” by those in the know.
 This fake Kobe is sold in thousands of restaurants for upwards of $100 a steak.

 But in reality there are only 9 restaurants in America that sell real Kobe beef, imported from Japan; yes, just 9 and they have a special license, allowing them to cook and sell it.

 Fake food is everywhere, and I bet you have consumed loads of it!

-The fake food you consume in the average day is sickening.
+you consume in the average day is sickening.